joemasilotti/masilotti.com/_posts/2015-07-20-completion-blocks-with-cedar.md

 permalink: completion-blocks-with-cedar/
 image: cedar-capture-blocks.png
 large_image: true
-summary: "Flatten out your asynchronous tests with and_do_block()."
+description: "Flatten out your asynchronous tests with and_do_block()."
 category: testing-objective-c
 ---